Assisted suicide in the United Kingdom: Scotland

 Assisted dying in Scots law might constitute murder, culpable homicide or no offence depending on the nature of the assistance.
 In 1980, the Scottish branch of the British Voluntary Euthanasia Society (now called Exit) broke off from its original society in order to publish How to Die with Dignity, which became the first publication of its kind in the world.

 In a 2012 consultation on the Member's Bill proposed by MSP Margo MacDonald, 64% of the members of the public who choose to give comment on the issue rejected the proposals.
 A similar consultation by the Health and Sport Committee in 2014 came to a different conclusion, with 78% of responses by individuals being supportive of the proposals.
 Nevertheless, in 2015 a majority of MSPs including the first minister Alex Salmond voted against the bill in the Scottish Parliament, defeating it in its first stage.

 In February 2019 a group of MSPs, including previous opponent Kezia Dugdale, formed to attempt to reform assisted dying law in the Scottish Parliament.

 In March 2024, the Assisted Dying for Terminally Ill Adults (Scotland) Bill was introduced to the Scottish Parliament by MSP Liam McArthur.
-If passed at stage three, it would allow adults with a terminal illness to end their lives with medical assistance.
+If passed at stage three, it would have allowed adults with a terminal illness to end their lives with medical assistance.
 On 13 May 2025, the first stage of the bill was approved by MSPs by a margin of 70 votes in favour to 56 against.
 McArthur’s bill was the first bill on the subject of assisted dying to advance further than the first stage.

+On 17 March 2026, the bill was rejected at stage three by a margin of 57 votes in favour to 69 against.